-Coconut milk: You’ll use the full fat canned variety to get a rich consistency.
-Reduced fat coconut milk and other plant milks will NOT work for this recipe.
-The fat content is vital for creating a stable emulsion which will keep your cake nice and set!
+Coconut milk: You'll use the full-fat canned variety to get a rich consistency.
+Reduced fat coconut milk and other plant milk will NOT work for this recipe.
+The fat content is vital for creating a stable emulsion that will keep your cake nice and set!

 Pure maple syrup: Tahini and maple are a combination made in heaven.
-The flavours both enhance each other and create a “halva” taste.
-Maple syrup is used to sweeten the cheesecake layer and it’s also one part of my 2 ingredient tahini caramel which is drizzled on top of the cake.
+The flavors both enhance each other and creates "halva" taste.
+Maple syrup is used to sweeten the cheesecake layer and it's also one part of my 2 ingredient tahini caramel which is drizzled on top of the cake.

-Soya or coconut yoghurt: If you haven’t yet tried adding plant based yoghurt to your vegan cheesecake recipes I promise you, it will change your life!
-That light, cultured flavour really adds a twang and airiness to the recipe.
+Soy or coconut yogurt: If you haven't yet tried adding plant-based yogurt to your vegan cheesecake recipes I promise you, it will change your life!
+That light, cultured flavor really adds a twang and airiness to the recipe.

-Lemon juice: A dash of lemon is used to elevate that cheesecake flavour.
+Lemon juice: A dash of lemon is used to elevate that cheesecake flavor.

-Vanilla bean paste: I don’t skip this ingredient in many dessert recipes and with GOOD reason!
-It always helps to round off the flavours of a dessert.
+Vanilla bean paste: I don't skip this ingredient in many dessert recipes and with GOOD reason!
+It always helps to round off the flavors of a dessert.

 Coconut oil: Coconut oil solidifies at around room temperature, and is great for helping cheesecakes to set and keep their shape.